 I’ve queried hundreds of agencies.
 Some reply, some do not.
 It’s the industry.
 Rejection is part of the writing process.

 When I completed OTHER DIMENSIONS in 2016, I had high expectations.
 It was the 3rd novel I actually finished, but it felt like the first.
 However, the process was just beginning.
 Sure, I wrote a book, but now what?
 Proofreading and editing.
 Deleting scenes.
 Reading the novel over and over until you can recite it in your sleep.
 And even then, it’s not easy to spot the errors.
 You really have to focus on all the aspects of the written text.
 The writing doesn’t take form until the story has been rewritten a dozen times, or more.
 A good idea is to put the finished book away and revisit it in a few months.
 You’ll find silly mistakes you couldn’t believe you missed.
-It’s great if you have someone that is willing to read your book and give insights.
+It’s great if you have someone that is willing to read your book and give insight.
 (Make sure you mention their name on your acknowledgment page.)
-But if you don’t, that’s when critiquing groups come in handy as they can be very helpful, because they’re not just reading your work, you’re reading theirs and offering views.
+But if you don’t have someone that’s open to reading your draft, critiquing groups come in handy.
+They can be very helpful, because they’re not just reading your work, you’re reading theirs and offering opinions.

 Follow the submission guidelines.
 Be professional.
 You may be asked to submit a synopsis with sample pages.
 Expect to wait a few weeks for a reply, and understand that no reply means they are passing on your project.

 Thank you for taking the time to consider OTHER DIMENSIONS, a YA sci-fi-horror with 67,000 words.